chiabingxuan/DSA3101-Group-Project/README.md

 - There are 2 types of constraints in linear programming: equality constraints and inequality constraints.
 - An equality constraint refers to a condition that requires a variable to hold exactly at a specified value.
   - We defined the left-hand side of the equality `A_eq` to be a matrix of ones, with 1 row and (`num_routes` \* `num_time_slots`) columns.
 The right-hand side `b_eq` is an array containing `max_buses`.
 - An inequality constraint, on the other hand, allows for a range of possible values.
 In defining inequality constraints, we consider the upper bounds.
-  - Wedefined the left-hand side of the inequality `A_ub` to be an identity matrix- a matrix in which all of its diagonal elements are ones and the rest are zeros- having (num_routes \* num_time_slots) rows and columns.
+  - We defined the left-hand side of the inequality `A_ub` to be an identity matrix- a matrix in which all of its diagonal elements are ones and the rest are zeros- having (`num_routes` \* `num_time_slots`) rows and columns.
 The right hand side `b_ub` (upper bound) is `flattened_demand`.

 ##### Setting up bounds

 - We set up the bounds for the decision variables of the problem.
 The lower bound is set to 0, while the upper bound is set to `bus_capacity`.
 - This also ensures that the total number of people boarding the bus, as accounted for in the model's optimisation, does not exceed its capacity for safety and practical purposes.
-- The bounds are stored as a tuple `(0, bus_capacity)` in an array with 1 row and (`num_routes` \*
+- The bounds are stored as a tuple `(0, bus_capacity)` in an array with 1 row and (`num_routes` \* `num_time_slots`) columns.
-  `num_time_slots`) columns.

 ##### Model output

 - The objective coefficients, constraints and bounds are input into the function `linprog` with `method = “highs”`.
 The output is assigned to `result`.
 - If the optimization is a success, the model reshapes `result` to the initial `demand_forecast` shape, and assigns it to `allocated_buses`.
-The model then prints out the message “Optimised Capacity Allocation (Buses per Route per Time Slot): `allocated_buses`”
+The model then prints out the message “Optimised Capacity Allocation (Buses per Route per Time Slot): `allocated_buses`”.
 - If the optimization fails, the model prints out the message "Optimization failed: `result.message`”, where `result.message` is the error message.

 #### 5.3.4 Performance Metrics and Interpretation